mateuszjurewicz/notes_public/Machine Learning.md

         - `mu` is (b, 128), first half of `mu_logstd`
         - `log_sigma` is (b, 128), second half of `mu_logstd` via mu_logstd[:, self.z_dim:]
 4. Conditionally, if `targets` is None, we go into a short function that exists `forward_k()` by returning logits via `self.vae_likelihood()`
-    - **!!!
-TODO [check if this isn't what's used in the inference path, where targets aren't known... but all indices are?]**
 5. `self.conditional_posterior()` is used to obtain `qz_mu` and `qz_log_sigma`.
     - its input: `us_unassigned`, `G`, `anch`, `targets`, `w`
     - first, it obtains boolean as opposed to binary target vector, `t_in` from `targets`